Anson5951/framework-1/README.md

-App.tsx for testing.
+"App.tsx" for testing.
-Wall.tsx for final poduct.
+"Wall.tsx" for final poduct.

 # React + TypeScript + Vite
 ## Alova for API integration
-Create alovaInstance in alovaInstance.ts according to situations.
-Use them in XXXservice.ts.
+Create alovaInstance in "alovaInstance.ts" according to situations.
+Use them in "XXXservice.ts".

 ## Chart.js for charts
-create basic chart type and use it in the wall.
+create basic chart type in "components" and use it in the wall.

 ## Quotes of MIT
 [MIT license of shadcn.io](https://www.shadcn.io/terms)